061375/Gluon/README.md

 ## About

+NOTICE - Unless otherwise stated, this is in very early production.
+It is currenly, "unusable", as a web-solution.
+But I am making nice progress and anticipate a usable release by mid-February 2017.

 This is meant to be a simple project for my own learning purposes, but I think its kind of a neat solution for very light-weight personal blog.
 The CMS is unique in that the CMS actually runs on a local server and changes are uploaded post render.
-The ide being tjhat since there is very little need for logic, but it would still be nice to manage content.
+The idea being that since there is very little need for logic in a simple blog, why not pre-render everything, but it would still be nice to manage content through a GUI interface instead of writing HTML. ..
+REALLY,.. its like a simple version of Dreamweaver written in PHP.

 ### History

+1.0.10 - If the Gluon core is in the Gluon namespace then what's with all the prefixes..."old habits", so I reorganized things.
+         - further building and debugging the install process
+         - added the Encrypt class for storing passwords
+         - added operation to set permissions
+         - install clears cache before install begins (the base code should be small, so this should be fine)

 1.0.9 - create core and installation process
         the base version should have the cache filled and will have all the paths setup to run the PHP the installation will install the database connection and the FTP connection to upload the